 I was getting acute pain in the ball of my left foot on any ride lasting more than about 40 minutes.
 I put this down to a combination of leading with my left foot when setting off and that being the location of the SPD cleat plate on the shoe.
 My right foot would also hurt in the same location after about 90 minutes.

-The pedals I chose to try are in blue to match my jersey; I picked the Chrome Moly material as they are cheapest and only differ from the others in mass ().
-Shoes are in red/white.
-Final piece of the puzzle is : unlike SPDs the cleats stick out and will wear if you walk on them, so these save you buying replacements too often.
+The pedals I chose to try are Speedplay Zero in blue to match my OpenCycleTeam jersey; I picked the Chrome Moly material as they are cheapest and only differ from the others in mass (wiggle sell them here).
+Shoes are dhb R1.0 in red/white.
+Final piece of the puzzle is cleat covers: unlike SPDs the cleats stick out and will wear if you walk on them, so these save you buying replacements too often.

 The changes seem to have worked, in that the pain is gone.
 I like the Speedplay Zero system because I can adjust the float so that I never hit the limits while pedalling, I can adjust the centre position to how my feet naturally want to move as I pedal and unlike every other pedal system I’ve seen there is no spring-force from the pedals trying to make my feet move to the centre (AKA move in the way the pedal designer found most convenient to handle).